 - Better noise Immunity

 - Single cable failure can disrupt the entire network

-(iii) Optical Fibre Cable –
+(iii) Optical Fiber Cable –

 The cable can be unidirectional or bidirectional.
 The WDM (Wavelength Division Multiplexer) supports two modes, namely unidirectional and bidirectional mode.